Tutorial 22: Source estimation

 Current density map: Produces a "depth-weighted" linear L2-minimum norm estimate current density using the method also implemented in Matti Hamalainen's MNE software.
 For a full description of this method, please refer to the MNE manual, section 6, "The current estimates".
 Units: picoamper-meter (pA-m).

 dSPM: Implements dynamical Statistical Parametric Mapping (Dale, 2000).
 The MNE is computed as above.
 The noise covariance and linear inverse kernel are then used to also compute estimates of noise variance at each location in the current density map.
 The MNE current density map is normalized by the square root (standard deviation) of these variance estimates.
 As a result dSPM gives a z-score statistical map.
 Units: unitless "z".

 sLORETA: Standardized LOw Resolution brain Electromagnetic TomogrAphy (Pasqual-Marqui, 2002).
 As with dSPM, the MNE current density map is normalized at each point.
 While dSPM computes the normalization based on the noise covariance, sLORETA replaces the noise covariance with the theoretical data covariance, as is assumed in the minimum norm estimation.
 The theoretical data covariance is the noise covariance plus the theoretical signal covariance.
-As discussed in (Pasqual-Marqui 2002), this theoretical data covariance simplifies sLORETA to an alternative form using a "resolution" kernel (eq.(17) of (Pasqual-Marqui 2002).
+As discussed in (Pasqual-Marqui 2002), this theoretical data covariance simplifies sLORETA to an alternative form that results in a "resolution" kernel (eq.(17) of (Pasqual-Marqui 2002).
 (We note that the theoretical data covariance is not the experimental data covariance estimated directly from the data, as is used in beamformers).
 Units: unitless.

 Recommended option: Discussed in the section Source map normalization below.